-Hounslow Arts Trust received grants of £249k in 2011/12 (£269k in 2010/11), and it also received payments totalling £244k in 2011/12 for other services provided included through the commissioning process.
-One councillor (P Carey) was a trustee of this charity.
-Councillor Sharma was a trustee of the Multicultural Centre, Hounslow, which received a grant of £24k in 2011/12.
-A number of small grants were also paid to several organisations where councillors have interests, namely Steve Curran who was Chair of Griffin Park Residents Association, while Liz Mammatt was a trustee of David Henry Waring Court and also a trustee of Elizabeth Jane Jones charity.
+Chiswick House and Gardens Trust received grants of £232k in 2012/13 (£226k in 2011/12).
+Councillor Lynch was a Council representative on this Committee.

 In all instances, the grants, which were less than £1,000 and for specific events, were made with proper consideration of declarations of interest.
 The relevant members did not take part in any discussion or decision relating to the grants.
-Details of all these transactions are recorded in the Register of Members' Interest, open to public inspection at the Civic Centre, Lampton Road, Hounslow, during office hours.
+Details of all of these relationships are recorded in the Register of Members' Interest, open to public inspection at the Civic Centre, Lampton Road, Hounslow, during office hours.